idvorkin/idvorkin.github.io/_d/siy.md

 Tools of the trade (Sublime states):

-- Loving Kindness
+- Loving Kindness - Wish for someone to be happy
+  - Only think in your head
+  - Work, min bar, just think you want someone to be happy.
+- IP: WISHING FOR RANDOM PEOPLE TO BE HAPPY
+  - Secretely pick two people, and think them happy though
+  - Make a shooting sound to make it joyful (pew, pew)
 - Compassion
 - Altrustic Joy
 - Equanimity

-- Loving-Kindness and the Happiest Day in Seven Years
-- IP: WISHING FOR RANDOM PEOPLE TO BE HAPPY
 - Familiarizing the Mind with the Joy of Loving-Kindness
 - FP: ATTENDING TO THE JOY OF LOVING-KINDNESS
 - Loving-Kindness Is the “Gateway Drug” to Compassion